Mental Health for PTA Leaders

 Resources:

-Once you have received feedback from you school community identify who can help with planning, promoting and implementing your program.
+Identify who can help with planning, promoting and implementing your program.
 A key partner for you is your school’s leadership and staff.
-Start planning your program by meeting with them to:

 Resources: